epigen/open_pipelines/pipelines/atacseq.md

 # ATAC-seq pipeline

-The [ATAC-seq pipeline](atacseq.py) processes ATAC-seq and DNA-seq data.
+The [ATAC-seq pipeline](atacseq.py) processes ATAC-seq and DNAse-seq data.
 It does adapter trimming, mapping, peak calling, and creates a bigwig file for visualization.
 For each step statistics are collected and several library quality metrics are computed.